davidmfinol/davidmfinol.github.io/gameci-4_mac.md

 {% endraw %}
 {% endhighlight %}

-Most of this job should be self-explanatory after reading [the GameCI Builder docs](https://game.ci/docs/github/builder), but here are some additional details:
+Most of this job should be self-explanatory after reading the [GameCI Builder docs](https://game.ci/docs/github/builder), but here are some additional details:

 Instead of using a Linux runner, we need a macOS runner for the StandaloneOSX artifact for a few reasons:
 1. StandaloneOSX builds require macOS if using [IL2CPP as the scripting backend](https://docs.unity3d.com/Manual/IL2CPP.html).
-I recommend using IL2CPP, for better performance than Mono.
+Use IL2CPP for better run-time performance than Mono.
 2. I accidentally submitted a bad version to the Apple Store, and now I have to use [a hack in fastlane](https://github.com/finol-digital/Card-Game-Simulator/blob/develop/fastlane/Fastfile#L72) to allow my builds to be submitted to the Apple Store.
 Be careful when submitting to the App Store!
 3. In order for players to download and run a macOS executable, that executable must first be signed using the macOS `codesign` tool.

-You may want to refer to both [Apple's code-signing documentation](https://developer.apple.com/support/code-signing/) as well as [the script I use for signing mac builds](https://github.com/finol-digital/Card-Game-Simulator/blob/develop/fastlane/sign-mac-build.sh).
+You may want to refer to both [Apple's code-signing documentation](https://developer.apple.com/support/code-signing/) as well as [my script for signing mac builds](https://github.com/finol-digital/Card-Game-Simulator/blob/develop/fastlane/sign-mac-build.sh).

 The mac app can be deployed both via Steam (see [GameCI 6: Conclusion](gameci-6_conclusion.html)) and via the Mac App Store (see below), but the `Zip App` and `Upload Zip to GitHub Release` steps also enable players to get the build from the GitHub Releases page.
 Note that the `Upload Zip to GitHub Release` step requires a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).